physiodatatoolbox/docs/docs/user-guide/file-converter.md

 <!-- TODO: Add image of options. -->

 ## E-Prime Extensions for Tobii ##
-The Tobii converter supports EET files with the .gazedata (EET 2.x – 3.1) and the .txt (EET 3.2) extensions, and features the following custom options:
+The Tobii converter supports EET files with the .gazedata (EET 2.x – 3.1) and the .txt (EET 3.2) extensions.
+In the mode the following custom options are available:

  - **Eye-tracking Event Generation:**
   In this field, one or more column names of the EET files can be specified.
-These columns will then be used to generate eye-tracking events by finding the start and end of each contiguous section of values, or a combination of values.
+These columns will then be used to generate eye-tracking events by finding the start and end of each contiguous section of values, or a combination of values if multiple columns are used.
+Leave this field blank to disable this feature.
+Multiple columns can be separated by a semicolon.
+See the [Experimental Design Considerations](#experimental-design-considerations) section below for more information.

  - **Gap Threshold:**
   The Toolbox assumes that a time gap between subsequent rows in the gazedata file indicates a break in a section, even if the rows otherwise form a contiguous section.
 The gap is classified as a difference in row-timestamps with duration larger than N times the sample duration (1/fs).
 N must be larger than 1, and can be inf.
 Setting it to inf effectively turns off the above mentioned assumption.
+The default value of 2 should work in most cases.

  - **AOI Analysis:**
-   In this field, one column name of the EET files can be specified.
-This column should hold the current area of interest (AOI) hit data.
-It thus holds the AOI name that is currently looked at (if any).
+   The Toolbox can perform simple area of interest (AOI) analysis if the AOI hits have been pre-calculated, and tabulated as a single column with each row indicating the currently looked-at AOI.
+The name of this column can be entered into the AOI Analysis field to activate the AOI analysis feature, of the field can be left empty to deactivate it.
 In EET 3.2 files, the ComponentName column can be used for AOI Analysis.
 The ComponentName column is automatically created in EET 3.2 files and contains the (sub)object or slide state that is currently being looked at.
+See the [Experimental Design Considerations](#experimental-design-considerations) section below for more information.

 {% include image.html
     img="user-guide\file-converter\eet-custom-options.png"